Amsterdam-Internships/Pole-Part-Segmentation/README.md

 The main changes to the original code are as follows:<br />
 •	Debugging the KPConv codes for the part-segmentation task.<br />
 •	Adding codes to prepare the custom dataset of the Gemeente Amsterdam for the part segmentation task.<br />
+•	Modifying the code and the hyper-parameters to fit the project's purpose.<br />
 •	Modifying the code to include addtitional features of intensity and color values.<br />